Bora (singer)

-Kim Bo-ra (김보라; born March 3, 1999), is a South Korean singer and actress.
+Kim Bo-ra (김보라; born March 3, 1999), known mononymously as Bora, is a South Korean singer and actress.
 She is a former member of the South Korean girl group Cherry Bullet.
 She is best known for her participation in Mnet's reality survival show Girls Planet 999.

 Career

 Prior to her debut, she appeared in BTS's "Love Yourself: Her" highlight reel as V's partner.
 She also made a brief appearance in the 2017 drama Girls' Generation 1979.